Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 CHEN, Jun

-Bevel polishing for semiconductor layers.
-Left: stacked block and shallow cut.
-Right: polishing at a small angle like 3 degrees expands nanometer-thick layers to micrometer widths on the surface, increasing spatial resolution in the thickness direction by about 20 times for detailed observation.
+Bevel polishing for semiconductors.
+Small angles like 3 degrees expand nanometer layers to micrometer widths on the surface, increasing resolution in the thickness direction by 20 times.

 We would like to introduce the property evaluation techniques at this center.